worldbank/gld/Support/B - Country Survey Details/MAR/ENE/Geographic Information.md

 | 2006 - 2016             | 2005 Sampling Frame                          |
 | 2016 - 2018             | 2015 Sampling Frame                          |

-However, the regions identified by this process may not be consistent with the region variable when it is available in the survey data (see screenshot below as an example from the 2007 ENE).
-Since our goal was to provide region information using a consistent source in as many surveys as possible, we decided to keep the information from the PSU-level data.
+However, it's important to note that the regions identified through this PSU-based process might not always align with the region variable available in the select years.
+This discrepancy is highlighted in the screenshot below, taken from the 2007 ENE, as an example.
+Since our goal was to provide region information using a consistent source in as many surveys as possible, we decided to retain the information from the PSU-level data.

 ![Map](Utilities/region_mismatch.png)